For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 I rig all my trout soft plastic lures on 1/16oz, 1/8oz and 1/4oz jigs heads in colors red, gray, or white and I always use a fluorocarbon leader when trout fishing.
 I use the Fusion 19 jig head series. *See here https://alnk.to/28RH5yg I prefer Berkley Pro Spec twenty pound in clear, thirty pound if the blues show up in numbers. *See here https://alnk.to/aLJ9PR2

 Do not count out live bait for Speckled trout if you enjoy fishing with it.
 Just understand as it gets colder live bait will be harder to come by.
 Try live smaller finger mullet, mud minnows and shrimp.
-In shallow waters of two to six feet I like to float these live baits with a cork and a small treble hook.
-In deeper waters of six to ten plus I rig them on light Carolina rigs with a small #1 or #2 Eagle claw L42 offset circle hook.
+In shallow waters of two to six feet I like to float these live baits with a cork and a small treble hook (#6).
+In deeper waters of six to ten plus I rig them on light Carolina rigs with a small #2 Eagle claw L42 offset circle hook.
 Just wait until you feel that trout take off with the bait and lightly set the hook, remember trout have very soft mouths fast hooks sets but with light power work best.

 In December another fish I really like to hunt for on sunny, warmer, and light wind days is schooling Redfish.
 I find these schools on oyster rocks/flats, sand bars in the surf and shallow flats just off the ICW.
 In December the Reds are not hard to catch when you find them but sometimes finding them can be a challenge.
-My go to bait for the winter Redfish is scented grub like the Berkley Gulp Dragon tail https://alnk.to/ge6QBpx or shrimp https://alnk.to/58q5o7A Redfish love these things.
+My go to bait for the winter Redfish is scented grub like the Berkley Gulp Turbo Shrimp https://alnk.to/fSi93CW or Gulp shrimp https://alnk.to/58q5o7A Redfish love these things.
 Rig grubs with thirty-pound fluorocarbon and a darker colored jig heads like red or gray should get the redfish to bite for you.
 Sometimes a light Carolina rig with a small piece of cut shrimp; for those stubborn fall/winter Redfish may help you get a bite.

 Just a little inland in Southeast, NC runs the Cape Fear River and in the Cape Fear there is one of my favorite winter fisheries, the Striped Bass.
 These fish are not the easiest to catch, but they fight very well even in cold water.
 Working drop offs and grass lines on the edge of the river is where you can find the Stripers, using swim bait lures like Berkley Power Bait Cull shad https://alnk.to/h6GNDA8 These lures should put a few Cape Fear Stripers on your line.
 I rig these lures on swimbait hooks for weedless fishing, (lots of hangs in the river).
 I use TroKar TK170 and TK178 swimbait hooks, super sharp!
 Do not forget that the Cape Fear River Striped Bass Fishery is closed; catch and release only!